Celebrate Earth Month in Lake Forest

 Green Activities this Week:

-• 4/24/23 – On Monday, the 24th, in Celebration of Arbor Day later in the week, the City will be handing out Norway Spruce and White spruce seedlings at:
+• 4/22/24 – Beginning Monday, the 22nd, in Celebration of Arbor Day later in the week, the City will be handing out Hackberry, Black Hills Spruce, and Norway Spruce tree seedlings.
+Seedlings will be restocked daily and available while supplies last at the following locations:

-• 4/29/23 - Join the LFOLA Associate Board for Cattails & Kiddies!
-Your kids will enjoy a fun activity-filled spring morning at Mellody Farm Nature Preserve on Saturday, April 29 from 9-10:30 am or 11-12:30 pm!
+• 5/3/24 - Join the LFOLA Associate Board for Cattails & Kiddies!
+Your kids will enjoy a fun activity-filled spring morning at Mellody Farm Nature Preserve on Friday, May 3 from 4:30-6:00 pm!
 Participants will hike through the preserve, make spring centerpieces and create one-of-a-kind art pieces for Lake Forest Open Lands’ annual fundraiser Cattails & Cocktails, hosted by the Associate Board of Lake Forest Open Lands.
 LEARN MORE AND REGISTER.

 Stay Informed!